Homosexuality: Middle East

 There are a handful of accounts by Arab travelers to Europe during the mid-1800s.
 Two of these travelers, Rifa'ah al-Tahtawi and Muhammad as-Saffar, show their surprise that the French sometimes deliberately mistranslated love poetry about a young boy, instead referring to a young female, to maintain their social norms and morals.

-Israel is considered the most tolerant country in the Middle East and Asia to homosexuals, with Tel Aviv being named "the gay capital of the Middle East" and considered one of the most gay friendly cities in the world.
+Israel is considered the most tolerant country in the Middle East to homosexuals, with Tel Aviv being named "the gay capital of the Middle East" and considered one of the most gay friendly cities in the world.
 The annual Pride Parade in support of homosexuality takes place in Tel Aviv.

 On the other hand, many governments in the Middle East often ignore, deny the existence of, or criminalize homosexuality.
 Homosexuality is illegal in almost all Muslim countries.
 Same-sex intercourse officially carries the death penalty in several Muslim nations: Saudi Arabia, Iran, Mauritania, northern Nigeria, and Yemen.
 Iranian President Mahmoud Ahmadinejad, during his 2007 speech at Columbia University, asserted that there were no gay people in Iran.
 However, the probable reason is that they keep their sexuality a secret for fear of government sanction or rejection by their families.

 Pre-Islamic period

-Shah Abbas I of Persia with a boy.
-By Muhammad Qasim (1627).
+Shah Abbas the Great with a page boy.
+By Muhammad Qasim, Safavid Iran (1627).

 In ancient Sumer, a set of priests known as gala worked in the temples of the goddess Inanna, where they performed elegies and lamentations.
 Gala took female names, spoke in the eme-sal dialect, which was traditionally reserved for women, and appear to have engaged in homosexual intercourse.
 The Sumerian sign for gala was a ligature of the signs for "penis" and "anus".
 One Sumerian proverb reads: "When the gala wiped off his ass [he said], 'I must not arouse that which belongs to my mistress [i.e., Inanna].'"

 In later Mesopotamian cultures, kurgarrū and assinnu were servants of the goddess Ishtar (Inanna's East Semitic equivalent), who dressed in female clothing and performed war dances in Ishtar's temples.
 Several Akkadian proverbs seem to suggest that they may have also engaged in homosexual intercourse.
 Anal intercourse was depicted in figurative art in Uruk, Assur, Babylon, and Susa from the 3rd millennium BC, which showed that the sex act was practiced as part of religious ritual.

 It is thought that ancient Assyria (2nd millennium BC to 1st millennium AD) viewed homosexuality as negative and at least criminal, with the religious codes of Zoroastrianism forbidding homosexuality.
 Some religious texts contain prayers for divine blessings on homosexual relationships.
 The Almanac of Incantations contained prayers favoring on an equal basis the love of a man for a woman, of a woman for a man, and of a man for man.